-member of one or more of a number of different exchanges, of which, the Exchange is but one choice.
+The Exchange also notes Members and non-Members will continue to choose the method of connectivity based on their specific needs and no broker-dealer is required to become a Member of, let alone connect directly to, the Exchange.
+There is also no regulatory requirement that any market participant connect to any one particular exchange.
+Market participants may voluntarily choose to become a member of one or more of a number of different exchanges, of which, the Exchange is but one choice.
 Additionally, any Exchange member that is dissatisfied with the proposal is free to choose not to be a member of the Exchange and send order flow to another exchange.
 Moreover, direct connectivity is not a requirement to participate on the Exchange.
-The Exchange also believes substitutable products and services are available to market participants, including, among other things, other equities exchanges that a market participant may connect to in lieu of the Exchange, and/or trading of any equities product, such as within the Over-the-Counter (OTC) markets which do not require connectivity to the Exchange.
-Indeed, there are currently 16 registered equities exchanges that trade equities (12 of which are not affiliated with Cboe), some of which have similar or lower connectivity fees.14 Based on publicly available information, no single equities exchange has more than approximately 16% of the market share.
-15 Further, low barriers to entry mean that new exchanges may rapidly enter the market and offer additional substitute platforms to further compete with the Exchange and the products it offers.
-For example, in 2020 alone, three new exchanges entered the market: Long Term Stock Exchange (LTSE), Members Exchange (MEMX), and Miami International Holdings (MIAX Pearl).
+The Exchange also believes substitutable products and services are available to market participants, including, among other things, other options exchanges that a market participant may connect to in lieu of the Exchange and/or trading of any options product, such as within the Over-the-Counter (OTC) markets which do not require connectivity to the Exchange.
+Indeed, there are currently 17 registered options exchanges that trade options (13 of which are not affiliated with Cboe), some of which have similar or lower connectivity fees.
+13 Based on publicly available information, no single options exchange has more than approximately 19% of the market share.
+14 Further, low barriers to entry mean that new exchanges may rapidly enter the market and offer additional substitute platforms to further compete with the Exchange and the products it offers.
+For example, there are 3 exchanges that have been added in the U.S. options markets in the last 5 years (i.e., Nasdaq MRX, LLC, MIAX Pearl, LLC, MIAX Emerald LLC, and most recently, MEMX LLC).

-As noted above, there is no regulatory requirement that any market participant connect to any one equities exchange, nor that any market participant connect at a particular connection speed or act in a particular capacity on the Exchange, or trade any particular product offered on an exchange.
+As noted above, there is no regulatory requirement that any market participant connect to any one options exchange, nor that any market participant connect at a particular connection speed or act in a particular capacity on the Exchange, or trade any particular product offered on an exchange.
 Moreover, membership is not a requirement to participate on the Exchange.
-Indeed, the Exchange is unaware of any one equities exchange whose membership includes every registered broker-dealer.
-By way of example, while the Exchange has 110 members that trade equities, Cboe EDGX has 124 members that trade equities, Cboe EDGA has 103 members and Cboe BZX has 132 members.
-There is also no firm that is a Member of BYX Equities only.
-Further, based on publicly available information regarding a sample of the Exchange's competitors, NYSE has 143 members, 16 IEX has 129 members, 17 and MIAX Pearl has 51 members.
-18
+Indeed, the Exchange is unaware of any one options exchange whose membership includes every registered broker-dealer.
+By way of example, while the Exchange has 61 members that trade options, Cboe EDGX has 51 members that trade options, and Cboe C2 has 52 Trading Permit Holders ("TPHs") (i.e., members).
+There is also no firm that is a Member of BZX Options only.
+Further, based on publicly available information regarding a sample of the Exchange's competitors, NYSE American Options has 71 members 15, and NYSE Arca Options has 69 members 16, MIAX Options has 46 members 17 and MIAX Pearl Options has 40 members.18